tim-kos/frey/README.md

  - [-] Class.run becomes Class.main.
 The new run is Base.run.
 Which does a waterfall of @boot[], then @main
  - [x] Test & document --no-colors
  - [x] Implement a bailAfter, use it for DynamoDB scenario
+ - [x] Amazon free tier dynamodb Travis tests
+ - [ ] Dynamodb scenario can evolve to be a full run
- - [ ] Runtime can be a command module, which can be prefixed to the runChain
+ - [ ] Runtime can be a command module, which can be prefixed to the runChain.
+Prepare can also be prepended to all.
  - [ ] `./Freyfile.toml` ?
 This means recipeDir defaults to `.`, and .git check should traverse upwards 'indefinitely'
  - [ ] Port Prepare SSH Keys
  - [ ] Port refresh